juju-solutions/bundle-cwr-ci/README.md

   given charm (e.g.: `~awesome-team/awesome-bundle`).
   If not specified, the charm must specify a `reference-bundle` in its `tests.yaml`.
+- `branch` (optional): The repository branch to extract when testing this charm.
 - `controller` (optional): Name of the registered controller to use for tests.
   If not specified, tests will run on all registered controllers.
 - `repo-access` (optional): `webhook` or `poll`.
 By default, the action will